mldbai/mldb/container_files/public_html/doc/builtin/functions/ParseUserAgent.md

 # Parse User-Agent Function

-A function of this types parses a [user agent string](https://en.wikipedia.org/wiki/User_agent) into its components.
+Functions of this type parse a [user agent string](https://en.wikipedia.org/wiki/User_agent) into its components.

 It is a wrapper around the [BrowserScope](http://www.browserscope.org)'s user agent string parser.